pgailinas/videoqa-representation-comparison/docs/Project_Directory_Structure.md

 ## Important Notes

-- Original benchmark datasets remain separated from generated representation-learning artifacts and experiment outputs.
+- Original benchmark datasets remain separate from generated preprocessing metadata, learned representations, trained models, and evaluation artifacts.
-- Large video files, learned representations, and generated features may be stored externally when required due to repository size limits.
+- Large video files, trained models, and generated representation files may be stored externally when required due to repository size limitations.
 - Notebook stages are designed to be reproducible and independently verifiable.

 ## Summary

-This directory structure supports a modular VideoQA research workflow where datasets, learned representations, model inputs, and evaluation results remain clearly separated.
-The organization enables reproducible experimentation with baseline VideoQA inference, pretrained video representations, and self-supervised autoencoder-based representation learning.
+This directory structure supports a modular VideoQA research workflow in which benchmark datasets, preprocessing metadata, learned video representations, trained models, and evaluation results remain clearly separated.

-The structure is designed to support comparative representation-learning experiments while maintaining a consistent downstream VideoQA evaluation framework using Qwen2-VL-7B.
+The organization enables reproducible comparison of three complementary VideoQA approaches:

+- Qwen2-VL baseline inference
+- CLIP-based pretrained video representations
+- Self-supervised autoencoder video representations

+Each pipeline produces standardized outputs that are evaluated using a common downstream VideoQA framework, enabling fair comparison of representation-learning approaches.